Paul Stankowski: Professional career

 In 1991, Stankowski turned professional.
 He initially played on the Nike Tour.
 His first and only victory in this tour came at the 1996 Nike Louisiana Open.
-The following week, he played in the BellSouth Classic on the PGA Tour.
+The following week, he won the BellSouth Classic on the PGA Tour.
 Stankowski started the week as the sixth alternate.
 He won becoming the only golfer in history to win a developmental tour event and a PGA Tour event in back-to-back weeks.
 He had another big year in 1997, winning the United Airlines Hawaiian Open.
 His best finish in a major was T5 at the 1997 Masters Tournament.

 In 1998, however, his fortunes began to change due to a host of injury-related ailments.
 He injured his right shoulder at the Bay Hill Invitational that year and also had LASIK surgery.
 As a Callaway sponsored player in 1999, he tried to help his game by sneaking Ping clubs into his bag at the Colonial.
 In 2004, he suffered a major injury to his left wrist and played the two following years under a Major Medical Extension.

 Stankowski made over 400 starts on the PGA Tour.
 Towards the end of his PGA Tour career, his desire to be closer to his family resulted in him focusing entrepreneurship and radio broadcasting.
 He is the co-owner of Francis Edward, a leather goods company whose name is derived from the middle names of Stankowski and co-founder Mike Vicary.

 In 2018 and 2019, he took advantage of an exemption reserved for those 48 and 49 years old on the Korn Ferry Tour, playing in a total of six events but not making the cut in any of them.

 In December 2021, Stankowski finished high enough at the PGA Tour Champions Qualifying School (Q-School) to earn eligibility to compete in open qualifiers for PGA Tour Champions events in 2022.